 - 4 scallions, (cut into 2-inch pieces)

-- 1 tbsp Shaoxing wine, (or use dry sherry or skip if you don't have any)
+- 1 tablespoon Shaoxing wine, (or use dry sherry or skip if you don't have any)

-- 1 tbsp corn starch , (mix with 1 tbsp water)
+- 1 tablespoon corn starch , (mix with 1 tablespoon water)

 - Beef: Trim the fat of the flank steak and cut into thin ¼″ pieces against the grain.
 Set aside.